- Follow the Salzalpensteig, a historic salt trail, which winds its way through the Bavarian Alps

 The distances and ascents/descents are approximations of the recommended routes.
 Please be prepared by packing all necessary items, for example, proper rain gear (jacket and trousers), sun hat and sunscreen.
 Your information pack has a detailed equipment list which ncludes standard walking gear such as good walking boots or shoes, warm and waterproof clothes for the cooler months and lightweight clothing for summer, and a day pack.

 By Air: Munich airport is the most convenient airport.
-From Munich there are regular train connections to Prien am Chiemsee (45 min) from where you can take a regional bus to Marquartstein (30 min).
+From Munich there are regular train connections to Bernau am Chiemsee (1.5 hour) via the Munich main train station.
 For further information visit the website of Deutsche Bahn for timetables and tickets.

 Getting from Berchtesgaden